I tried M&S’s £25 Valentine’s Day meal deal – here’s my full review

 There are also boozy and non-alcoholic tipples to pair with your meal – and that’s all before you even get to decide which dessert to indulge in.

-Ahead of its launch, I tried a couple of the dishes for an early Valentine’s Day evening at home.
-From the full line-up to when it’s available to shop, here’s what you can expect from the Marks and Spencer Valentine’s dine-in meal deal – plus my verdict on its value for money.
+Officially available in-store and online now, I tried a couple of the dishes for an early Valentine’s Day evening at home.
+Here’s what you can expect from the Marks and Spencer Valentine’s dine-in meal deal – plus my verdict on its value for money.

 When does the M&S Valentine’s Day meal deal launch?

-A highlight each year, Marks and Spencer’s Valentine’s Day dine-in deal for 2025 is available now online at Ocado.
-It will then be available in-store from 10 February, right up to the big day itself on 14 February.
+A highlight each year, Marks and Spencer’s Valentine’s Day dine-in deal for 2025 is available now online at Ocado and in-store.
+You can shop it right up to the big day itself on 14 February.

 How much does it cost?